-Rainbow trout provides 75.9 mg of calcium per four ounces and steelhead trout 25.7 mg.
+Rainbow trout provides 75.9 mg of calcium per four ounces.
 Calcium is important for blood pressure and the heart.

 Harvard Health reports calcium helps maintain blood pressure because it helps to control the relaxing and tightening of blood vessels 9.
 Calcium also helps the following: